-It is intended to vote the Proxy solicited hereby (unless the shareholder directs otherwise) in favour of all resolutions specified therein.
+It is intended to vote the Proxy solicited hereby (unless the shareholder directs otherwise) in favour of all resolutions specified in the From of Proxy sent to the Shareholders with this Management Proxy Circular and, in the absence of a specific direction, in the discretion of the Proxy holder in respect of any other resolution.

-4. Any Director's statement submitted pursuant to Section 76 (2) of the Companies Act, Chap.
+4. Any Director's statement submitted pursuant to Section 76(2) of the Companies Act, Chap.
 81:01:

-No statement has been received from any Director pursuant to Section 76 (2) of the Companies Act.
+No statement has been received from any Director pursuant to Section 76(2) of the Companies Act.

-5. Any Auditor's statement submitted pursuant to Section 171 (1) of the Companies Act, Chap.
-81.01.
+5. Any Auditor's statement submitted pursuant to Section 171(1) of the Companies Act, Chap.
+81:01:

-No statement has been received from the Auditors of the Company pursuant to Section 171 (1) of the Companies Act.
+No statement has been received from the Auditors of the Company pursuant to Section 171(1) of the Companies Act.